South Korea widens nuclear lapses probe; KEPCO chief resigns

 NO RISK TO BIG CONTRACT

-Also, Byun Jun-yeon, an executive vice president at KEPCO in charge of reactor exports, told Reuters the fraud would not damage the utility's export drive.
+Also, Byun Jun-yeon, an executive vice president at KEPCO in charge of reactor exports, told Reuters after arriving from the UAE on Wednesday that the fraud would not damage the utility's export drive.

 "The effects of this development on existing contracts like the UAE will be insignificant," he said.
 "From what I understand, the parts that were fraudulently certified were not key to the function of the nuclear reactor, rather they were for general usage in non-critical aspects.